padok-team/docs-terraform-guidelines/terragrunt/context_pattern.md

 ### 🗨️ Context

 The context of a layer is all the inputs required for it to be created.
-Your tree structure with inputs through out it, is thus your context.
+Your tree structure, with inputs throughout it, is thus your context.

 If your context is DRY, then your tree structure is OK.
 If you have to repeat an input you might want to refactor your tree structure.
 Check the [refactoring section](#ease-of-refactoring) for details.